andreacbravob/twmp-vuejs/src/content/docs/essentials/reactivity-fundamentals.md

 outline: deep
 ---

-:::tip[API Preference]
+:::note[API Preference]
 This page and many other chapters later in the guide contain different content for the Options API and the Composition API.
-Your current preference is <span class="options-api">Options API</span><span class="composition-api">Composition API</span>.
+Your current preference is <span class="options-api">Options API</span>.
 You can toggle between the API styles using the "API Preference" switches at the top of the left sidebar.
 :::

 <div class="options-api">